Security-Onion-Solutions/securityonion-docs/zeek.rst

 For anything not defined here, Zeek will use its own defaults.
 The options that are allowed to be managed with the pillar can be found at https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/zeek/files/zeekctl.cfg.jinja.

-In order to add or modify an option in ``zeekctl``, we will need to modify either the ``static`` or ``minion`` pillar file.
-For example, if we wanted to turn log compression off and change the timeout for Broker communication events to 20 seconds globally, we would add the following to the static pillar file.
+In order to add or modify an option in ``zeekctl``, we will need to modify either the ``global`` or ``minion`` pillar file.
+For example, if we wanted to turn log compression off and change the timeout for Broker communication events to 20 seconds globally, we would add the following to the global pillar file.

 ::